emacadie/groovy_email/README.md

 Currently, it can only receive, but not send.

-Attemtps to implement SSL have not been succesful.
+Attempts to implement SSL have not been succesful.

 I might just do SMTP AUTH PLAIN and leave it at that for now.